lee0c/lee0c.github.io/pages/shop.md

 ## payment?

 Nope!
 Any items up for grabs operate on an honor system donate-what-you-want model - if you would like to pay for any gifts I send out, I recommend you divert it to a charitable org you care about or to mutual aid.
-I'll have a list of charity recommendations up eventually, but I always prefer that people give to a charity they care about.
+I have the beginnings of a [list of charities](give) to give you ideas, but I always prefer that people give to a charity they care about.

 ## how to order